-The ‘lack of wanting to be clever’ problem is something anyone working in classrooms will encounter [and it’s not always gendered, girls are often like that too].
+The ‘lack of wanting to be clever’ problem is something anyone working in classrooms will encounter.

-One of the things I learned to ask students like this was: what would you have to sacrifice if you suddenly did really well, academically speaking.
-For example:
+One of the things I learned to ask disaffected students was: what would you have to sacrifice if you suddenly did really well, academically speaking?

 - Me: I’m guessing you don’t really want to get an A because it wouldn’t suit something about yourself, right?

 - Kid: What?
 No.

 - Me: Really?
 Only none of the friends I see you with are in the top set, and you seem to like chatting more than working, so… why would you work?
 If you work won’t you lose your friends and your ability to chat?

 - Kid: Are you trying to, like, reverse-mind me or sumfin?

 - Me; No!
 [I genuinely wasn’t] I’m just wondering what things you would have to give up to do well at school and if I can see why it might not be worth it.

 After the goading I would step back and let the student figure it out for themselves a bit.
 Sometimes I would lead the way in discussing what’s scary about being even just “a bit more clever” than they currently are.

 I was brought to this technique by a little-known theory of Abraham Maslow’s called “The Jonah Complex”.
 It is first mentioned in The Farther Reaches of Human Nature, and explains why humans who want to be brilliant also find the idea terrifying: